Hemanthb1/GCN-Slack-listener/README.md

 # GCN-Slack-listener
-This repo contains the code to create a GCN slaxk listener especially for GBM alerts
+This repo contains the code to create a GCN slack listener especially for GBM alerts